PowerShell/DscResources/CONTRIBUTING.md

 An introduction to git rebasing is available in the [getting started with GitHub](GettingStartedWithGitHub.md) instructions.

 ### Get your Code Reviewed
-Anyone other than you can *review* your code, but only maintainers may *merge* your code.
+Anyone other than you can *review* your code, but only maintainers can *merge* your code.
 If you have a specific contributor/maintainer you want to review your code, be sure to tag them in your pull request.

 We don't currently have dedicated maintainers for most modules, so it may take a while for a general maintainer to get around to your pull request.